phil-d-wilson/balenaLocating-ML/README.md

 |Location|Device 1  | Device 2| Device 3|
 |--|--|--|--|
 | Office | -35 | -65 | -95 |
-This (dummy) example is adding a point to the models grid to show that the tag is in the office when it's closer to Device 1,
+This (dummy) example is adding a point to the models grid to show that the tag is in the office when it's closer to Device 1, further away from Device 2 and further still from Device 3.
+If I do that, multiple times, from each location (class) that the model *should* be able to predict which location the tag is from future readings.
+Let's try!

+### Collecting the training data
+First I wrote
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2NzMxNTM4Miw3NDEzOTEzMTcsLTM4Mz
+eyJoaXN0b3J5IjpbMTI3ODcyMTQ0Miw3NDEzOTEzMTcsLTM4Mz
 A4MTg4MCwtMTcyMjczNTQ0NSwxOTc3NTYwNTcwLDE5NDk5MDgw
 MjIsMTMxNzQ3MDgxMyw0ODYyMzkwNzUsLTE1MzY1MzA1ODRdfQ
 ==